A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 "allocations"]] fit[[

-We can also examine the estimated posterior probabilities for all possible numbers of clusters.
-In the software, this ranges from 1 (i.e., no clustering) to the total number of variables in the dataset.
+We can also examine the estimated posterior probabilities for all possible clusters.
+In the software, this ranges from 1 (i.e., no clustering) to the total number of variables in the dataset (i.e., each variable forms its own cluster).

 "components"]] fit[[